kenctxncy/jokertracer801/README.md

 Due to (((Git LFS data quota issue))), download from these repositories is ~~possible only few times a month~~ problematic.

 Right now I'm looking for workarounds, stay tuned.

+**UPD:** Still looking for workarounds, but who cares if you can find all the stuff (.deb package to build from source) on archive.org or whatever

 ## Known issues: